 I hope our parent/teacher conferences are an opportunity to support one another in the educational process of an adolescent.
 Times have changed, families have changed, teaching methodologies have changed, technology is constantly changing, but learning how to learn is still a significant part of advancing in this world.
 We may no longer use lecture and notes as the means to an end, but we still set high standards and have high expectations for our students at LHSKC.
 The three pronged tripod that must work together to stabilize a positive learning environment includes the parental unit, the child and the teacher.
 Listen, support, and encourage.
 To God be the Glory.

-We can proudly announce that this Friday evening, February 24th, in Columbia Missouri our own Mr. Lee Rudzinski is being inducted in to the Missouri Volleyball Coaches Hall of Fame.
+We can proudly announce that on Friday evening, February 24th, in Columbia Missouri our own Mr. Lee Rudzinski was inducted in to the Missouri High School Volleyball Coaches Hall of Fame.
 Lee has amassed over 600 wins in his illustrious career including two trips to the Final Four in the state of Missouri.
 We rejoice with Mr. Rudzinski and salute the consistency and the excellence of his volleyball coaching career.